elypia/docker-alexis-discord/README.md

 **This is a paid API, there is no way to have this module enabled without spending money.**

 ### `application.api.twitch.client-id`
 Your Twitch client ID to enable the Twitch module.
-This is required in order to enable the Twitch module and any Twitch related functionality such as live stream notifications.
+This is required to enable the Twitch module and any Twitch related functionality such as live stream notifications.
 You can create an application and get Twitch API credentials from the [Twitch Developers] site.

 ### `application.api.twitch.client-secret`
 Your Twitch client secret, required if the Twitch module is enabled.
-If you specify a Twitch client ID, this this is required, otherwise the bot will throw an error and ask you to address this problem.
+If you specify a Twitch client ID, this is required, otherwise the bot will throw an error and ask you to address this problem.

 ### `GOOGLE_APPLICATION_CREDENTIALS`